 Passover in Greece 2026: Why Israeli Families Choose Villa Lithos in Porto Rafti

 March 2026 | Israeli FamiliesFor Israeli families, the Passover holiday is one of the most anticipated travel windows of the year.
 Two weeks of school holidays, the whole extended family in one place, and a genuine need for space, warmth, and a change of scenery.
-Greece has long been a favourite destination for Israelis, and for good reason: the flight from Tel Aviv is short, the culture is welcoming, the food is fresh, and the sea is as beautiful as anywhere in the Mediterranean.
+Greece has consistently ranked among the top three outbound destinations for Israeli travellers, according to the Israel Central Bureau of Statistics, and for good reason: the flight from Tel Aviv is short, the culture is welcoming, the food is fresh, and the sea is as beautiful as anywhere in the Mediterranean.
 But where you stay makes all the difference.
 Villa Lithos in Porto Rafti has become a quiet favourite among Israeli families who want to do Passover properly, on their own terms, in their own space.

 Why Greece for Passover?